 Leon Silvers is the founder and director of Silvers Psychotherapy.
 His wide clinical experience includes working with clients from many racial and ethnic backgrounds, ages, religions, disabilities, gender, and sexual orientations.
-Some of his clinical experiences have been as a full-time psychotherapist at various mental health clinics providing individual, family. and group psychotherapy for adults and adolescents; working in outpatient substance abuse; in crisis intervention for survivors of sexual assault, domestic violence, hate crimes, and HIV-related violence; and in Non-Profit HIV/AIDS service organizations.
+Some of his clinical experiences have been as a full-time psychotherapist at various mental health clinics providing individual, family, and group psychotherapy for adults and adolescents; working in outpatient substance abuse; in crisis intervention for survivors of sexual assault, domestic violence, hate crimes, and HIV-related violence; and in Non-Profit HIV/AIDS service organizations.

 Leon uses an eclectic approach combining psychodynamic/insight-oriented therapy, Internal Family Systems, somatic therapy, trauma therapy, and mindfulness-based approaches.
 He is trained in EMDR and is a New York State Certified Rape Crisis Counselor.
-He serves as the Clinical Director of Identity House, a non-profit LGBT service organization.
+He has served as the Clinical Director of Identity House, a non-profit LGBT service organization.
 He has also presented and published on a wide variety of topics including eating disorders, domestic/intimate partner violence, immigration and acculturation, LGBTQ issues, and gender.
 Leon graduated from New York University with a Master's degree in Counseling for Mental Health and Wellness.
 He earned his Bachelor's of Arts in Psychology, Summa Cum Laude, from Georgia State University.

 THERESE KEMPF, LCSW